tezosprime/tezosprime/README.md

 Code reviewers (and people who can write documentation) would be most helpful at the moment, but we are open to help in other ways.
 If you want to help, contact tezosprime@vistomail.com.
-Please send this email from an account not connected to your identity while logged in over the Tor network.
+Please send the email from an account not connected to your identity while logged in over the Tor network.